-Many investors want to know the impact of depreciation on private placement investments and also on REIT investment.
+Many investors want to know the impact of depreciation on private placement investments and also on REIT investments.
 This blog is for those investors.
-Through this blog, we will deliver a brief overview of depreciation and its impact on private placement investments and REIT investment.
+Through this blog, we will deliver a brief overview of depreciation and its impact on private placement investments and REIT investments.
 So, go through the sneak peek of the blog to learn more.

 What is Depreciation?